davis-hoover/ocpi.osp.hitech-global/guide/zrf8_48dr/OpenCPI_htg_zrf8_OSP_Developers_Guide.rst

 - The following `PetaLinux Tools Documentation Reference Guide (UG1144) <https://docs.xilinx.com/r/2021.1-English/ug1144-petalinux-tools-reference-guide>`_ describes the commands and build flow that will be utilized in this section.
 These steps can be revisted, and will allow consequent bitstreams to be "spot checked".

 - Successful completion of this section is a bootable SD-card image utilizing the Petalinux utility

-TODO: Include Integrating buildtools-extended into Petalinux picture for GCC Error

 **IMPLEMENTATION:**